kosinix/bootcamp24/docs/3-backend/express.md

 ## Creating An Entry-Point to Our Code

 1. Go to Visual Studio Code's Explorer panel.
+1. Click an empty space in the Explorer panel.
-Click the New File icon.
-Type `index.js`
+1. Click the New File icon and type `index.js`
 1. In the terminal type: `node index.js`.
-Since index.js is empty it will do nothing and exit.
+Since index.js is empty it will do nothing and exit immediately.
     Let's add some code to it.
 1. Open `index.js` by clicking on it in the Explorer panel.
 1. Inside it, add the following code: